Barry Newman: Early life

-Newman was born in Boston, Massachusetts, the son of a Belarusian-born mother, Sarah (née Ostrovsky), and an Austrian father, Carl Newman.
+Newman was born in Boston, Massachusetts, on November 7, 1930, although he gave his year of birth as 1938, the son of a Belarusian-Jewish-born mother, Sarah (née Ostrovsky), and an Austrian-Jewish father, Carl Newman.
 Newman graduated from the prestigious Boston Latin School in 1948.
 He was a childhood friend of actor Leonard Nimoy.

-After graduating from Brandeis University with a degree in anthropology in 1952, Newman was drafted into the army, and having learned saxophone and clarinet in high school, he was assigned to the 3rd Army band in Atlanta.
-After being discharged, Newman went to New York to receive his master's degree in anthropology from Columbia University, when a friend, who was studying acting with Lee Strasberg, invited him to sit in on a class.
-His destiny changed as he fell in love with acting and left Columbia University after only five weeks to study acting with Strasberg.
+After graduating from Brandeis University with a degree in anthropology in 1952, Newman was drafted into the Army, and having learned saxophone and clarinet in high school, he was assigned to the 3rd Army Band in Atlanta.
+After being discharged, Newman went to New York to receive his master's degree in anthropology from Columbia University.
+After sitting in on a class taught by Lee Strasberg, Newman decided to leave Columbia and become an actor.

 Career

 Newman's first acting job was in Herman Wouk's first comedy Nature's Way, in which he played a jazz musician.
 New York critic Richard Watts called him "The creme of the Jesters".
 This role was followed by a featured part in the play Maybe Tuesday, written by Mel Tolkin.